-- g.
-Select the SIP Capabilities to support: UDP; UDP, TCP; or UDP, TCP, TLS.
-Ensure that this setting matches the capabilities of the ICP.
-For example, select UDP, TCP, TLS for MiVoice Business or UDP for MiVoice Office 250. - h.
-(Optional) Select Indirect call recording capable to allow MBG to provide a secure recording connector (SRC) service to remote MiNET devices registered on the ICP. - i.
-Click Save. - Repeat for all other ICPs connected to MBG. - 3.
-(Optional) Configure the default ICP(s) for MBG: - a.
-On the MBG main page, click the Service configuration tab and then click ICPs. - b.
-In the ICP listing, locate the ICP that will be your default. - c.
-Do one or both of the following: - Select the Default for MiNet ICP.
-Select this option only when Restrict MiNet devices is disabled on the Settings screen. - Select the Default for SIP ICP. - o You can use the same ICP for both roles. - d.
-Click Update Default ICPs. - 4.
-Enable the server: - a.
-On the MBG main page, click the System status tab and then click Dashboard. - b.
-In the MBG status box, click Start.
+- 3. (Optional) Configure the default ICP(s) for MBG: - On the MBG main page, click the Network tab and click ICPs. - In the ICP listing, locate the ICP that will be your default. - Do one or both of the following: - Select the Default for MiNet ICP.
+Select this option only when Restrict MiNet devices is disabled on the Settings screen. - Select the Default for SIP ICP.
+You can use the same ICP for both roles. - Click Update Default ICPs. - 4.
+Enable the server: - On the MBG main page, click the System tab and click Dashboard. - In the MBG status box, click MBG Service.
 MBG starts and is enabled.